-The program director (with input from the student and advisor) identifies three individuals to serve as Chair.
-These individuals must be current full-time faculty members with a PhD or MD-PhD degree, at assistant professor rank or higher from outside the department offering the degree program, or not a core member of the interdisciplinary degree program faculty.
+As soon as the student has been granted permission to write the thesis, the student should identify a suitable Chair for their defense who has already agreed to serve in this role.
+Next, the student should corroborate with the Program Director that the selected individual meets the requirements to serve as Thesis Chair.
+Only individuals who are full-time faculty members with a PhD or MD-PhD degree, at assistant professor rank or higher from outside the department offering the degree program, not connected with the PhD advisor or the student, and not a core member of the interdisciplinary degree program faculty, are eligible to serve as Thesis Chair.

-Nominations are submitted to the Senior Associate Dean via a Nomination Form for PhD Defense Chairperson along with a thesis title page and abstract.
-The Senior Associate Dean for Graduate Education reviews the nominations.
-One faculty member is approved as Chair; notice of the selection is provided to the Chair, the student, the advisor, the program director and the graduate coordinator.
+The Program Director will then nominate the candidate Thesis Chair for approval by the Senior Associate Dean for Graduate Education.
+If approved, notice of the selection is provided to the Chair, the student, the advisor, the program director, and the graduate coordinator.
 The student will include in the Chair in planning for specific dates for the defense.